ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 From these graphs, the potential associations I was seeing (before running the tests) were a possible positive association between labeling frequency and recall (both Problem and All types) and a possible negative association between auditing speed and recall (both Problem and All types).
 In fact, three of those four are cases where we find statistically significant results.

 To test for the associations between the user behaviors and accuracy, we created 4 binomial mixed effect models (one for accuracy type, precision and recall; and label type, All and Problem).
 We had the 3 user behaviors as individual fixed effects (labeling frequency, audit speed, and visual search time), which we scaled and centered so that estimates and standard errors between the predictors is easier.
 We used user id nested in route id as the random effects.
 We modeled recall and precision as binomial and used the standard logistic link function.
 We performed likelihood ratio tests (LRTs) to determine the significance of the predictors.
+You can check out some notes on mixed effects models at the end of this document: [here](#rationale-and-description-of-mixed-effect-models).

 Below is a table showing the summaries of the models and results of the LRTs.
 The estimate and standard error columns come from the models (along with the association column, which denotes direction of relationship), and the p value and LRT stat come from the likelihood ratio tests.